 in Sri Lanka

-Saroja sat with each woman to confirm her giftings and skills, and then helped her to purchase the tools necessary to establish the project.
-The projects are being monitored by a local church.
+Our national director sits with each woman to confirm her giftings and skills, and then helps her to purchase the tools necessary to establish the project.
+The projects are then monitored by a local church.

-In addition to meeting their material needs, each of the Sri Lanka mothers has been taking the Harvestime courses.
-Each month they come to study together, sitting with baby on knee, to learn from the Word together.
+In addition to meeting their material needs, each of the Sri Lanka mothers is enrolled in a one-year discipleship program consisting of 12 Bible-based courses.
+Each week they come to study together, and eat a meal together.